dotnet/docs/docs/core/compatibility/networking/9.0/query-redaction-logs.md

 ## New behavior

-The messages passed to <xref:Microsoft.Extensions.Logging.ILogger> now have the query and the fragment part replaced by a `*` character.
+The messages passed to <xref:Microsoft.Extensions.Logging.ILogger> now have the query and fragment part replaced by a `*` character.

 ## Type of breaking change